eunomia-bpf/eunomia-bpf/examples/bpftools/sigsnoop/README.md

 > skel includes:
 >
 > - eunomia-include: include headers for WASM
-> - app.c: the WASM app. all library is header only.
+> - sigsnoop.c: the WASM app. all library is header only.

 Build WASM module